GunishS/data_quality_library/README.md

 Finally, the process subtracts all invalid records (those failing any rule) and returns a new DataFrame containing only valid/good records.

 This clean DataFrame can then be forwarded downstream for analytics, ML training, reporting, or transformation—in full confidence of its quality.
 ---

 ## 🔧 Installation

-Install directly using pip (GitHub-based install): pip install : pip install dq-library
+Install directly using pip:
+pip install dq-library